mondeja/blog/README.md

 2. `bundle install`
 3. Configure your personal information in `_config.yml`.
 4. Configure your Github projects timeline in `_data/projects.yml`.
+5. Generate your favicons using a tool like [favicon-generator](https://www.favicon-generator.org/), place your favicons at `assets/img/favicons/` directory and edit the include file `_includes/head.html` to point at your favicons.
+When you will serve in production, use a favicon checker like [this](https://realfavicongenerator.net/favicon_checker) to check if all are included.

 ## Commands